Republicanism in Morocco

-Morocco, currently a monarchy, has known some attempts to establish republican forms of government.
+Moroccan republicans seek to replace Morocco's monarchy with a republic led by an elected head of state.
+The monarchs of Morocco belong to the Alawi dynasty, which has ruled the country since 1631.

+Morocco has known some attempts to establish republican forms of government.
 In the 17th century, Morisco refugees from Andalusia formed the Republic of Salé, a base for piracy.
 In 1921, Berber rebels in the Rif established the breakaway Republic of the Rif under Abd el-Krim against Spanish colonial rule.
 The state lasted until 1925, when the rebels attempted to take the city of Fes, in a failed attempt to expand the republic into the French protectorate in Morocco.

 A failed attempt to establish a republic took place during a coup attempt in 1971 against King Hassan II.
 It was ultimately put down by General Mohamed Oufkir.
-However, the following year Oufkir initiated his own coup d'état; the Air Force tried multiple times to bring down the king's airplane, attacked the Rabat airport and bombed the royal palace in Rabat.
+However, the following year Oufkir initiated his own coup d'état against the King; the Air Force tried multiple times to bring down the king's airplane, attacked the Rabat airport and bombed the royal palace in Rabat.
 The coup ultimately failed.

-During the 2011–2012 Moroccan protests, a minority of protesters from the Al Adl Wa Al Ihssane Islamist movement and leftist groups such as Ila al-Amam chanted republican slogans.
+During the 2011–2012 Moroccan protests, protesters from the Al Adl Wa Al Ihssane Islamist movement and leftist groups such as Ila al-Amam chanted republican slogans.